JuliaSparse/Pardiso.jl/README.md

 ### MKL PARDISO

 By default Julia, will automatically install a suitable MKL for your platform.
+Note that if you use a mac you will need to pin `MKL_jll` to version 2022.

 If you rather use a self installed MKL follow these instructions:

 * Set the `MKLROOT` environment variable.
 See the [MKL getting started